ap036/cse15l-lab-reports/lab03.md

 Example with file:
 ![Image](file_i.png)

 This option is useful when you want to find all the instances of a word regardless of capitalization.
-For example when searching for the word "Chapter" and you notice that in the various files and directories it is written as "Chapter" or "chapter".
+For example when searching for the word "Chapter" and you notice that in the various files and directories it is written as "Chapter" or "chapter" this option will output all of them.

 b) -v (invert-match)